The Dilemma with Private Medical Colleges

 Short Term Outcomes

-- After all the above factors, often teachers are left wondering as to how in the world this or these students end up here/advance to this class
+- After all the above factors, often teachers are left wondering as to how in the world this or these students ended up here/advanced to this class

 Hence it will be no surprise when one sees the following responses in end of the year/send up exams in private medical colleges: